chaoshunh/SMU_MSDS/Doing_Data_Science/CaseStudy2/REAME.md

 Chaoshun | email: chaoshunh@mail.smu.edu phone: 7138762786
 Mehesh | email: @mail.smu.edu phone: 2397287762

+The structure of this project is as follows
+.Docs
+.Reports
+.Scripts
+.Results
+README.md

 The objectivity of this project was to to conduct exploratory data analysis (EDA) to determine factors that lead to attrition based on multiple regression.
 This would be fomulated the final presentation "CaseStudy2_Final.pptx"